rancher/rancher-docs/versioned_docs/version-2.10/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 :::note

-If you wish to keep the original Rancher environment running, you can also restart the cattle-cluster-agent pods on each cluster connected to your Rancher environment.
+If clusters do not automatically reconnect to the new environment after you have redirected traffic, for example if there is a delay in scaling down the original Rancher instance, you can also restart the cattle-cluster-agent pods on each cluster connected to your Rancher environment.

 ```bash
 kubectl rollout restart deployment cattle-cluster-agent -n cattle-system